Skip to main content

 Solution.
 All expectant parents need access to care during and after pregnancy for both physical and mental health, and families need access to regular well-child visits and screenings that give their babies the best start in life.
 This is our chance to ensure the next generation grows up healthy and prepared to thrive in school and the workforce.

 Problem.
 Maternal and infant mortality are at a crisis point in the United States.
 Our systems create and exacerbate racial and economic disparities.
-Is not built to fully support families or acknowledge the intrinsic link between maternal and infant health — and that costs us in the long run.
+It is not built to fully support families or acknowledge the intrinsic link between maternal and infant health — and that costs us in the long run.

 Call to action.
 Policymakers must invest in comprehensive health policies, expanding Medicaid and Children’s Health Insurance Program (CHIP) access during pregnancy and post-partum and for infants, toddlers, and kids, enhancing culturally sensitive care, and supporting early childhood and family services